billkarsh/SpikeGLX/Markdown/UserManual.md

 If your Graph windows or Shank viewers appear black, or if they flash or flicker, there are solutions on the
 [SpikeGLX FAQ](SpikeGLX_FAQ.html#graphics-problems) page.

+#### Overnight POP Errors

+Windows Task Scheduler runs "Microsoft Compatibility Appraiser" every day at around 3am or 4am in the morning.
+This task checks whether you should be notified to update your system from Windows 10 to 11.
+The scan drives CPU usage to 100% for several seconds and can disrupt a data acquisition run.
+The evidence for that is POP errors (visible in SpikeGLX Metrics Window).
+If this is happening to you, run the double-clickable `Disable_MS_Compat_Appraiser.bat` script in your SpikeGLX download.

 --------